gayuna/gayuna/README.md

 **Robust & Cost-Efficient Cloud Infrastructure:**
 * Achieved *25-33% cloud cost reduction* through meticulous JVM tuning and effective resource scaling, ensuring operational efficiency.

+## 🌱 Building Communities from Scratch
+I believe that great communities are built when people with shared goals come together to solve common problems.
+I actively seek out these opportunities, taking the initiative to build platforms and groups that foster connection and growth.

+### Organizer | BAKG Study Club++
+As professionals advance in their careers, finding dedicated study partners becomes a significant challenge.
+To solve this, I joined as a board member to operate BAKG, a study club for Korean IT professionals.

+* What I do: I recruit and onboard new study members, facilitate kick-off meetings, organize offline networking events, and actively participate in studies myself.
+* Impact: We've created a valuable hub for motivated professionals to connect, learn together, and grow their networks.
+This experience has been fundamental in developing my leadership and community management skills.

+### Founder & Tech Lead | Holidap Project
+Working Holiday information is often scattered and outdated.
+I saw an opportunity to create a centralized platform to address this.

+* The Project: I am leading a team of five (2 Frontend, 2 Data, and myself as Backend/Lead) to build Holidap, a platform for sharing the latest Working Holiday information for Canada.
+* My Vision: The goal is to grow Holidap into a global community—first for anyone coming to Canada, and eventually for anyone from glob who coming to Canada on a Working Holiday visa.
+* What I'm Learning: Leading a multidisciplinary team from concept to launch is teaching me invaluable lessons in project management, team collaboration, and turning a vision into a tangible product.

 ## 📐 A Backend System Redesign Series
 Inspired by how designers practice by redesign the product, I started a System Redesign Series, where I analyze and reimagine the backend architecture of real-world services.